 How do you stay in contact with other businesses in the area?

 I’m extremely lucky to be operating in areas with really strong business communities.
-I have recently been made the chair of Prestatyn Business Forum and we’re currently planning a landscaping project on the high street.
-We all have a common interest in that we want to improve the community and we all work towards that goal.
+I’ve recently been made the chair of Prestatyn Business Forum and we’re currently planning a landscaping project on the high street.
+We all have a common interest in improving the community and we all work towards that goal.

 How will you continue to grow your business?

-Hal Holmes-Pierces initially chose iZettle for payments at Elevate Your Sole ’cause he liked the sales interface and didn’t want to get stuck in contracts:
+Hal Holmes-Pierces initially chose iZettle for payments at Elevate Your Sole because he liked the sales interface and didn’t want to get stuck in contracts.